Linxin-Zhong/Fireboy-Escape/README.md

 # Fireboy-Escape
-A areproduction of the famous video games series "Fireboy and Watergirl" using JavaSwing.
+A reproduction of the famous video games series "Fireboy and Watergirl" using JavaSwing.

 Screenshots from the game: